no10ds/DEPRECATED-rapid-api/docs/guides/usage/schema_creation.md

 - `metadata` - General information of the schema.
   - `domain` - String value, is the name of the domain that owns the dataset, it could be for example the name of the department that handles the data.
   - `dataset` - String value, is the name of the dataset. e.g.: "receipts" or "address".
-  - `sensitivity` - String value, is the sensitivity level of the dataset. e.g.: "PUBLIC", "PRIVATE"
+  - `sensitivity` - String value, is the sensitivity level of the dataset. e.g.: "PUBLIC", "PRIVATE", "PROTECTED"
   - `key_value_tags` - Dictionary of string keys and values to associate to the dataset. e.g.: `{"school_level": "primary", "school_type": "private"}`
   - `key_only_tags` - List of strings of tags to associate to the dataset. e.g.: `["schooling", "benefits", "archive", "historic"]`
 - `columns` - List of columns with the schema definition, at least one column is required, each column will have: